FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 {::comment}

-    [MB40]: Please split.
+    MB40: Please split.
 Too long

-    [VP]: At this point we probably should add a subsection somewhere, discussing how short-time performance may fluctuate within reasonable-duration trial (even as short as 1s).
+    VP: At this point we probably should add a subsection somewhere, discussing how short-time performance may fluctuate within reasonable-duration trial (even as short as 1s).

-    [MK]: Split with some rewording.
+    MK: Split with some rewording.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

-- If an approximation of the SUT noise impact on the Trial Loss Ratio is known, {::comment}
+- If an approximation of the SUT noise impact on the Trial Loss Ratio is known,

+{::comment}

-    [MB41]: Help readers find where to look for an authoritative definition.
+    MB41: Help readers find where to look for an authoritative definition.

-    [VP]: The original paragraph maybe describes periodic processes eating CPU or even impact of reconfiguration during traffic, but both may be too exotic for this specification.
+    VP: The original paragraph maybe describes periodic processes eating CPU or even impact of reconfiguration during traffic, but both may be too exotic for this specification.
           I recommend to delete this paragraph.
 Otherwise, add link.

-    [MK]: Added.
+    MK: Added.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

   it can be set as the Goal Loss Ratio (see definitions of Trial and Goal terms in Sections 4.4 and 4.5 of this document).

 {::comment}

-    [MB42]: Help readers find where to look for an authoritative definition.
+    MB42: Help readers find where to look for an authoritative definition.

-    [VP]: Add link if not deleted?
+    VP: Add link if not deleted?

-    [MK]: Added.
+    MK: Added.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}